kabartolo/gatsby-theme-carraway-docs/README.md

 The main menu and the sidebar menus are defined in your site's `gatsby-config.js` file.
 For more information on creating these menus, see <a href="https://kabartolo.github.io/chicago-docs-demo/docs/configuration/menus">Configuration: Menus</a>.

-This example shows how the main menu and sidebar menus are defined for the demo site:
+This example shows how the main menu and sidebar menus are defined for the <a href="https://kabartolo.github.io/chicago-docs-demo/">demo</a> site:

 ```js {6,16}num
 module.exports = {